ricky8k/Grapejuice-on-Arch/README.md

 ```
 sudo rm -r /etc/pacman.d/gnupg/
 ```
-Next, we'll need to initialize `pacman-key` to check signed packages.
+Next, we'll need to initialize `pacman-key` and use `pacman` to check and update packages, just in-case.
 Input the following:
 ```
 sudo pacman-key --init
 sudo pacman-key --populate archlinux
 sudo pacman -Sc
 sudo pacman -Syyu
 ```
+- `sudo pacman -Sc` - Press "Y" twice.
+> ```
+> ## Your Konsole may not look exact, but it should look something like this:
+>
+> Cache directory: /var/cache/pacman/pkg/
+> :: Do you want to remove all other packages from cache?
+[Y/n] Y
+> removing old packages from cache...
+>
+> Database directory: /var/lib/pacman/
+> :: Do you want to remove unused repositories?
+[Y/n] Y
+> removing unused sync repositories...```

 ### SteamOS
 > ⚠️ Note: **These commands are not tested**, so I cannot tell if they will work.
 Should these commands fail, head on over to [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-1).